The Ultimate Breakup Guide for Letting Go of Someone You Love & Recovering Yourself

 Right now, be straight up with yourself.
 You can write it in a journal, share it with a trusted friend or just keep it in your heart.
 However you decide to do it, just be honest.

 (Affiliate Disclosure: If you click on a link in this post and decide to sign-up for counseling from BetterHelp or purchase from Amazon, I will get a commission.
 It doesn’t cost you one cent more.
-I will use this money to keep supporting you on this blog, feed my cute little munchkin son and go home to the States to visit my mom, dad and brother — they miss me and I miss them!
-I’ll only recommend things to you that I believe would be an awesome benefit that I’ve benefitted from as well.)
+I will use this money to keep supporting you on this blog, feed my cute little munchkin son and go home to the States to visit my mom, dad and brother.
+I’ll only recommend things to you that I believe would be beneficial in your healing that I’ve benefitted from as well.)

 Acknowledge the good and the bad of the relationship